How to generate a private key and CSR from the command line

 This article describes how to generate a private key and CSR (Certificate Signing Request) from the command line.
-You may need to do this if you want to obtain an SSL certificate for a system that does not include cPanel access, such as a dedicated server or semi-managed VPS.
+You may need to do this if you want to obtain an SSL certificate for a system that does not include cPanel access, such as a dedicated server or unmanaged VPS.

 At the State or Province Name prompt, type the appropriate response for your location, and then press Enter.